Babies have a strong need to be close to their parents. This helps them feel secure and loved, which can help with their development.

 There are lots of reasons to have skin-to-skin contact with your baby.
 It can:

-- help you (and your partner) bond with your baby
+- help you bond

-- encourage breastfeeding
+- help with breastfeeding

 - keep your baby warm

-- regulate your baby’s heart rate, breathing rate and blood sugars.
+- regulate your baby’s heart rate, breathing rate and blood sugars

 Skin-to-skin in NICU